docker/cli/docs/reference/commandline/build.md

 For most use cases, multi-stage builds are a better alternative, as they give more fine-grained control over your build, and can take advantage of future optimizations in the builder.
-Refer to the [use multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) section in the userguide for more information.
+Refer to the [Multi-stage builds](https://docs.docker.com/build/building/multi-stage/) section for more information.

 #### Known limitations

 The `--squash` option has a number of known limitations:

-- When squashing layers, the resulting image cannot take advantage of layer sharing with other images, and may use significantly more space.
+- When squashing layers, the resulting image can't take advantage of layer sharing with other images, and may use significantly more space.
 Sharing the base image is still supported.
 - When using this option you may see significantly more space used due to